leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/properties/sidebar.rst

 .. hint::

-   This will moves the camera's parent which can be useful with camera rigs, use the :ref:`Camera Parent Lock <prefs-camera-parent-lock>` preference to change this behavior.
+   This will move the camera's parent which can be useful with camera rigs.
+   Use the :ref:`Camera Parent Lock <prefs-camera-parent-lock>` preference to change this behavior.

 3D Cursor